DomWilliams0/name-needed/.planning/backlog.md

 * bug: entities not rendered on a particular laptop (ticket #90)

 ## Building and testing
-* separate config and preset for tests
 * fuzzing
 * stress test(s)
 * code coverage in CI
-* smoke tests i.e. world+entity+food, should pickup and eat some. could use events to make sure or just query world after a time
 * tag pre-alpha commits in develop, and generate changelog in release notes
 * add tokio tracing feature to help debug deadlocks
 * revisit possible miri-compatibility